Japan excels as World Cup host, must ride the rugby wave

 Rugby lags behind baseball, soccer and others in the list of the most popular sports here.
 There are 92,000 registered rugby players — a 10th of the number in soccer — and there is a participation rate among teenagers of 1.5%, according to the most recent white paper on sport in Japan .
 Rugby tied ninth among the most popular spectator sports in Japan and didn't feature in the top 10 of most popular sports watched on TV.

-The country has a 16-team domestic league which is a corporate and mostly amateur competition featuring a growing number of well-paid foreign stars and Japan internationals.
-Only five Top League games in the entirety of last season attracted a crowd of more than 5,000 spectators.
+The country has a 16-team domestic league, but only five Top League games in the entirety of last season attracted a crowd of more than 5,000 spectators.

 Japan has had a team, the Tokyo-based Sunwolves, playing in the leading southern-hemisphere provincial competition — Super Rugby — since 2015 against rivals from New Zealand, Australia, South Africa and Argentina.
 But they are about to be disbanded, leading to much uncertainty about their future.